jackdolgin/Bejjani_Dolgin_Zhang_Egner_2019/README.md

 Preregistered Direct Replication, Stage 1 in principle acceptance at *Psychological Science*; registration available [here](https://osf.io/7jfbp/).

 ## Organization
-* Stimuli used in the experiment, namely two .png images and two .wav clips, are stored in [stimuli](stimuli).
+* The stimuli used in the experiment, two .png images and two .wav clips, are stored in the `stimuli` subfolder.
-* The task script for all four experiments in this study are in a single python file, [Script_all_Exps.py](Script_all_Exps.py).
+* The task script for all four experiments in this study is a single python file, `Script_all_Exps.py`.
+The script also includes the post-task for experiments 1 and 2.
 Entering the session number in the script's popup corresponds with the experiment number.
-The post-task for experiments 1 and 2 can also be run from this script.

 ## Dependencies
-The task script was written in PsychoPy [1.90.3](https://github.com/psychopy/psychopy/releases/tag/1.90.3) utilizing Python [3.7.0](https://www.python.org/downloads/release/python-370/)
+The task script was written in PsychoPy [1.90.3](https://github.com/psychopy/psychopy/releases/tag/1.90.3) utilizing Python [2.7.0](https://www.python.org/downloads/release/python-270/).
+See [here](https://psychologyit.uconn.edu/2017/09/20/instructions-for-installing-psychopy/) for help installing PsychoPy.